rickroll747/FAST-DDoS/README.md

 - [x] Methods for Layer 4, 7, 3, AMP
 - [x] Bypass (Cloudflare, OVH, NFO, Minecraft, etc...)

 This DDoS Tool prioritizes simplicity and portability.
-It runs in most Linux environments without requiring dependencies other than hping3 and nmap and compilation, the attack modules can be adjusted or extended for deeper protocol experimentation.
+It runs in most Linux environments without requiring dependencies other than hping3 and nmap, the attack modules can be adjusted or extended for deeper protocol experimentation.
 # License
 This Repository Has Been Licensed With **AGPL 3.0!**
 That means I'm not responsible for **Any Damages or Being Held For Liability!**